lydonator/WLED_Protocol_Shim_ESP32C6/README.md

 If you don't use `web_server`, you can omit it entirely.

-### Step 4 — Flash and configure HyperHDR
+### Step 4 — Flash and configure your software

 Flash your ESP32-C6 via ESPHome as normal.
-Then in HyperHDR:

-1. Go to **LED Hardware**
-2. Set **Controller type** to `WLED`
-3. Enter your ESP32-C6's IP address
-4. HyperHDR will discover the device, check `/json`, and begin sending UDP data

-Once connected, enable the **WLED** effect on your ESPHome light entity and you're done.
+In your LED software, add a new WLED device pointing at your ESP32-C6's IP address and follow that software's usual setup instructions.
+The shim handles the rest transparently.

+### Step 5 — Enable the WLED effect

+In your ESPHome/Home Assistant light entity, activate the **WLED** effect.
+Without this, the LED strip won't output anything even if data is being received.

 ---